-For example, if our pick is ‘NBA Player X’ Under 20 Points and your bookie has a line of 19 Points, we still recommend betting it (5% of 20 points = 1 point, which matches up with the line difference).
+For example, if our pick is Lebron James Under 20 Points and your bookie has a line of 19 Points, we still recommend betting it (5% of 20 points = 1 point, which matches up with the line difference).
 However we would recommend passing on anything below 19.

 The only time we would recommend betting on a pick that is more than 5% worse is on small lines in which the difference will result in a tie and not a loss.

-Let me explain.
-Say our pick is ‘NFL Player Y’ Under 5 Receptions and your bookies line is 4.5 Receptions.
-That number 5 is a key number because it will usually be reflective of that players season averages and that will likely hit more often than any other (kind of like the odds of rolling a 7 in craps is the most probable number you’ll get on any given dice roll).
+For example, if our pick is Odell Beckham Under 5 Receptions and your bookies line is 4.5 Receptions.
+That is a key number because it will usually be reflective of that players season averages and that will likely hit more often than any other (kind of like the odds of rolling a 7 in craps is the most probable number you’ll get on any given dice roll).
 If the player does end up with exactly 5 receptions, then our pick would result in a tie while your bet would lose.
-That’s not good.
+That’s no good.

-Now lets say our pick was ‘NFL Player Y’ Under 5.5 Receptions and your bookies line is 5 Receptions.
+Now lets say our pick was Odell Beckham Under 5.5 Receptions and your bookies line is 5 Receptions.
 If the player gets exactly 5 receptions like before, this time your bet will result in a tie instead of a loss.
 No harm done.
 Your getting a little less value on the bet since your missing the chance of a potential payday if it lands on 5 but more importantly you are protected from the downside of losing on that key number.
-In both situations, there’s a 10% difference between our pick and the bookies line but when the players result lands on the key number, one results in losing money and the other keeping money.
+In both situations, there’s a 10% line difference between our pick and the bookies line but one situation results in a losing bet and the other not.

--115 commission (also known as the juice) is the most common standard juice bookies set on props but given our 65% win rate, there is some wiggle room when it comes to the juice amount you can bet and still be profitable.
+-115 vig/commission (also known as the juice) is the common standard set by most bookies.
+Given our 60-65% win rate, there is some wiggle room when it comes to the juice amount you can bet and still be profitable.

-It’s up to you how much juice your willing to take on but even if you were to place bets at a juice higher than -115, you will very likely still be comfortably profitable.
+It’s up to you how much juice your willing to risk but even if you were to place bets at a juice higher than -115, you will very likely still be comfortably profitable.
 On any given day if your getting most bets in at -115, then betting an occasional -130 or -145 isn’t that big of a deal since your avg juice overall on all bets is still gonna be below -130.

-***We recommend NOT betting picks if the line on the pick and the juice/commission are both worse than what we posted since the edge is most likely completely gone.***
+***We DO NOT recommend betting picks if the line AND the juice are both worse than what we posted since the edge is most likely completely gone.